ncsa/ncsa_system_documentation/docs/source/common/allocations/by-resource.rst

 \

-- **Affiliation with an existing Illinois Campus Cluster investor** - If you are affiliated with an existing Campus Cluster investor, submit the `Campus Cluster new user request form <https://campuscluster.illinois.edu/new_forms/user_form.php>`_ and select the investor's queue in the "Primary queue" dropdown menu.
+- **Affiliation with an existing Illinois Campus Cluster investor** - If you are affiliated with an existing Campus Cluster investor, submit the `Campus Cluster new user request form <https://campuscluster.illinois.edu/new_forms/user_form.php>`_ and select the investor's queue in the **Primary queue** dropdown menu.

 \